easycoder/easycoder.github.io/resources/md/intro.md

 The lower half of the file is the _BODY_ of the document, which contains everything your users are going to see.
 This example, being as simple as you can get, has a single element, a `<div>` element inside which is the 1-line script that displays the popup message you just saw. ~ec~ scripts look a lot like English, and like human languages they use very few symbols.
 It's very easy to learn the basics and whatever you write always goes inside the `<div>` element we see here.

+## Next Steps

-Now open `index.html` into your editor.
-This is the file we'll be using for this short demo.
-Replace the existing `<body>...</body>` section with the following:
+Now I'll show you a slightly more complex example, that displays some text which when clicked pops up a message.
+We'll start with the previous example and make the necessary changes to it.
+Open `index.html` into your editor and replace the existing `<body>...</body>` section with the following:

 /1/
 Load the page into your browser and check the text appears.
 Note that only text that's outside of any angle braces will appear; the rest is all HTML tags.
 In this case there's a single ~code:&lt;div&gt;~ (division) that contains our text; it also has an identifier string that we'll use shortly.